 Their studio is on Berwick Street in Soho and you can get in touch via their website.

 Arguably, if you've reached adulthood without being able to sing in an operatic style, it may well be too late given the strains it could put on untested vocal chords.
-This is perhaps reflected in City Lit's 'Easy Opera' course, designed as an exploration of the operatic repertoire and to see whether you and this tricky genre are meant for each other.
-You will have to keep an eye on availability, however, as the next Easy Opera course is already fully booked.
+This is perhaps reflected in City Academy's 'Taster Opera Singing' course, designed as a fun and light-hearted 60 minute exploration of the operatic repertoire and to see whether you and this tricky genre are meant for each other.
+If it's not a match made in heaven then no harm done, but if you take to it like a duck to water then you have the 'Improvers' course to look forward to next.
+You will have to keep an eye on availability, however, as the courses are popular and the taster sessions only pop up a couple of times a year.

-City Lit, based near Covent Garden, also offers more advanced opera courses and you can find full details on its website.
+City Academy, based near Farringdon, also offers singing lessons in a range of other styles and you can find full details on its website.

-Teaching takes place at the October Gallery in Bloomsbury and you can read more details at the City Academy website.
+Teaching takes place at a number of locations around London and you can find out what's coming up soon at the City Academy website.